MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-display-data-securely.md

 We can also create our own custom web roles to further limit access to data and pages to certain site visitors.

-This video will provide an overview of the following steps.
+This video provides an overview of the steps to add web roles.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4XQbL]